IMS-Bio2Core-Facility/BIC086/docs/index.rst

 please see :ref:`readme`.
 If you want to learn more about the analysis, you should look at :ref:`analysis`.
+The source code documentation lives at :ref:`source`.
+If testing is your thing, peek at :ref:`testing`.
-The source code documentation lives at :ref:`source`, and you can learn about contributing at :ref:`contributing`.
+And you can learn about contributing at :ref:`contributing`.

 Welcome!